Watersports & Rentals in Wilmington, NC and Beaches

 A Gold Medal Surf Experience

-Unique scuba dive sites lie just offshore, like North Carolina's first heritage dive site, The Condor.
-About 700 yards off the beach, dive 25 feet to explore the hull, engines, paddle wheel and boilers of the Civil War-era blockade runner.
-Up the coast near Wrightsville Beach, divers can explore Alexander Ramsey's liberty ship.
-The North Carolina Department of Natural and Cultural Resources reports approximately 65 ocean shipwrecks within 50 miles from our shores, and another 25 in the area's rivers and creeks, ensuring you'll find a dive site for every skill level.
+Strap on your fins and discover unique diving experiences just offshore, including North Carolina's first Heritage Dive Site, The Condor.
+Located just 700 yards off the shore in Kure Beach, dive 25 feet to investigate the hull, engines, paddle wheel and boilers of this well-preserved Civil War blockade runner.
+Up the coast near Wrightsville Beach, charter a boat with a local dive company and survey fossil ledges with giant Megalodon teeth, or explore Alexander Ramsey, a liberty ship purposefully sunk as an artificial reef.
+With approximately 65 ocean shipwrecks within 50 miles from our shores, and more than 20 more in the area's rivers and creeks, immerse yourself in underwater explorations suitable for every skill level.